d3slect/Cloud-Application-Development/slides/lab1.md

 title: App Configuration
 content_class: smaller

-The configuraiton of a GAE app is in the `app.yaml` file
+The configuration of a GAE app is in the `app.yaml` file

 <pre class="prettyprint" data-lang="YAML">
 <b>application: helloworld